serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ### Master/Detail Editing Logic For MovieCast Table

-Till now, we created a page for each table, and list and edit its records in this page.
+Up until now, we created a page for each table, and list and edit its records in this page.
 This time we are going to use a different strategy.

 We'll list the cast for a movie in the Movie dialog and allow them to be edited along with the movie.
 Also, cast will be saved together with movie entity in one transaction.